hideo55/node-test-metrics/Readme.md

 # Issue

-Can't use it with some testing/spec framework cause of colision prototype modification.
+Now, can't use it with some testing/spec framework because of colision prototype modification.

 ## License